rforbiodatascience24/group_16_project/README.md

 The data can be retrieved programatically when executing the code, from a file ID on Google Drive.
 The user needs to login to Google Drive with a valid account to able to download the data.
 Once logged in a compressed zip folder will start downloading and it will be directed to the _raw/ folder, which is ignored by git to avoid having data on it.

 ## Navigation through this directory
 * [R](https://github.com/rforbiodatascience24/group_16_project/tree/main/R): this folder contains the scripts for data loading, cleanig, augmentation, description and analysis.
+* [doc](https://github.com/rforbiodatascience24/group_16_project/tree/main/doc): this folder contains all files related to the presentation.
+* [results](https://github.com/rforbiodatascience24/group_16_project/tree/main/results): this folder contains all plots generated in the project.